wagtail/wagtail/docs/topics/images/using_in_templates.rst

 Images embedded in Rich Text fields can't be controlled by the template developer as easily.
 There are no image objects to work with, so the ``{% image %}`` can't be used.
 Instead editors can choose from one of a number of image "Formats" at the point of inserting images into their text.

-Wagtail comes with three pre-defined image formats, but more can be defined in python by the developer.
+Wagtail comes with three pre-defined image formats, but more can be defined in Python by the developer.
 These formats are:

 .. glossary::